 The cottage had some dampness problems and 3 years ago it has been treated with a traditional injected chemical damp proof course (DPC), and re-plastered with a modern cement-based renovation render.

-Since then the plaster started disintegrating and the customer reached out for advice to remedy the problem, who recommended her to look at our solution.
+Since then the plaster started disintegrating and the customer reached out for professional advice to remedy the problem, who recommended her to look at our solution.

 The magnetic DPC system has been installed under the stairs, hidden from view.
 Initial moisture readings have been taken from the core of the walls and the dehydration progress monitored every 6 months.